-3,500sf house with two-story high living room, one side of which is a retractable glass door opening to the swimming pool and spa.
-Floor materials flow from interior to outdoors.
-The dining room is covered with a glass roof and wood louvers, flooding the space with controlled light.
+3,500sf house re-imagined with a two-story high living room, one side of which is a retractable glass door opening to the swimming pool and spa.

 “One of the classic agendas of modernist urban architecture is to overcome the challenge of a city's density by creating openness where space is limited.
 Finding a way of admitting natural light in places that would otherwise be shadowy, especially the vertical cities of Asia, is another challenge.
 In its subtle way, this Hong Kong house by Chang Bene Design is an object lesson in one solution to these urban challenges.
 With the recognition that energy and space become ever harder to find in a more crowded world, the thoroughly contemplated aspects of this house are successful.”
 Paul Theroux, in Architectural Digest magazine

 Featured in Architectural Digest.
 Winner, BusinessWeek/Architectural Record China Award - Best Residential project

 Restoration of heritage facade facing the street lined with plane trees in Shanghai's former French district.
 Grey Shanghai brick was saved and reused for the new construction.

 The project consists of two vintage houses in the former French Concession which were gutted and combined into one house.
 In the gap between buildings, a new foyer and “stair tower,” topped with a large skylight, join together the new and old structures vertically and horizontally.
 Floor levels were changed to connect all the interior spaces.
 Large new steel windows and doors were designed to bring more light into the house.